Leung Ting

 Dr. István Simicskó, a member of the Hungarian National Assembly and former Minister of Defence for the Hungarian Government recognizing GGM Leung Ting’s contributions.

 Leung Ting (梁挺; born 28 February 1947) is a Hong Kong martial artist, publisher, choreographer, screenwriter, director, and former actor.
-He is the last direct 'closed-door' disciple of grandmaster Yip Man.
-He is also the founder of International WingTsun Association.
+He is the last direct 'closed-door' disciple of Grandmaster Yip Man, and one of Yip's most significant students by popularising Wing Tsun throughout Europe and mainstream networks since the mid-1970s.

-Leung Ting garnered fame from spreading his WingTsun Kungfu system globally since the 1970s.
-He has been invited to over 50 countries and regions including mainland China, UK, America, Germany, Italy, Hungary, Greece, Czech and India for military training and private teaching.
+Leung Ting is also the founder of International WingTsun Association and has been invited to over 50 countries and regions including mainland China, UK, America, Germany, Italy, Hungary, Greece, Czech and India for military training and private teaching.
+He garnered fame from spreading his WingTsun Kungfu system globally since the 1970s.

 In April 2025, Leung Ting received an award from Dr. István Simicskó, a member of the Hungarian National Assembly and former Minister of Defence for the Hungarian Government recognizing GGM Leung Ting’s contributions to the spread of WingTsun Kungfu in Hungary.

 Background

-Born in Hong Kong in 1947, Leung began studying Wing Tsun aged 13 from Leung Sheung, the most senior disciple of Yip Man, then later directly under Yip Man as his last direct 'closed-door' disciple.
+Born in Hong Kong in 1947, Leung began studying Wing Tsun aged 13 from Leung Sheung, Yip Man's most senior disciple in Hong Kong, then later directly under Yip Man as his last 'closed-door' disciple.

-Appointed by Grandmaster Ip Man, Leung served as head instructor on the board of directors for the Ving Tsun Athletic association between Dec 1969 to May 1970.
-When the Ving Tsun Athletic association moved from its former premises of 438 Nathan Road, Yau Ma Tei, Leung Ting remained at the location to found his own Wing Tsun Gymnasium (1970) and later Association (1973).
+Appointed by Yip Man, Leung served as head instructor on the board of directors for the Ving Tsun Athletic Association between Dec 1969 to May 1970.
+When the Ving Tsun Athletic Association moved from its former premises of 438 Nathan Road, Yau Ma Tei, Leung Ting remained at the location to found his own Wing Tsun Gymnasium (1970) and later Association (1973).

-Leung Ting is the founder and president of the International WingTsun Association.
+Leung Ting is the founder and president of the International WingTsun Association (IWTA) and developed a structured and standardised Wing Tsun teaching & grading system known as the Leung Ting Wing Tsun system.
 Leung chose the spelling of Wing Tsun to differentiate his teachings from those of other Wing Chun schools, and to keep them from passing off their style as his own.
 (There is no standard romanization of Cantonese; the Chinese characters remain the same.)

+He achieved prominence by spreading Wing Tsun and Chinese kung fu culture internationally since the 1970s.

-Among the achievements in his career outside of teaching and writing about Wing Tsun, Leung has been a fight director in some Hong Kong films.
-Leung was the director and screenwriter for It's a Mad, Mad, Mad Kung Fu World! (大踢爆), a humoristic documentary on the history and culture of kung fu.
+Among the achievements in his career outside of teaching and writing about Wing Tsun, Leung has made significant contribution to Hong Kong Kungfu film industry by serving as fight director of famous Kungfu movies such as Five Deadly Venoms (1978).
+Also, he was the director and screenwriter for It's a Mad, Mad, Mad Kung Fu World! (大踢爆), a humoristic documentary on the history and culture of kung fu.
 Leung appeared on episode 1 of the first season of the BBC show Mind, Body & Kick Ass Moves; a 10 part series on martial arts masters of the east hosted by Chris Crudelli.